Ivanlh20/multem/README.md

 - Go to the line which contains the following definition`NVCCFLAGS="$xxxxx"` and replace 'xxxxx' by 'SINGLE_CARD' or 'MULTI_CARD'.
 'SINGLE_CARD'/'MULTI_CARD' defines the compute capability of your Nvidia graphic card.

-- Run the `compile_multem.m` script.
+- Run the `compile_mex_multem.m` script.
 This will create the required executable files to run the examples.